j0nnyboi/safecoin-go-sdk/README.md

 ## RPC

-All interfaces of rpc follow the [solana's json-rpc docs](https://docs.solana.com/developing/clients/jsonrpc-api).
+All interfaces of rpc follow the [safecoin's json-rpc docs](https://docs.safecoin.org/developing/clients/jsonrpc-api).

 The implementation of client in this project separate into two parts, rpc and wrapped.
 The wrapped only returns main result value and the rpc returns whole rpc response.
 You can switch it by yourself for different situation.
 Take `getBalance` as example: